KanadeTachie/CMSC191-Project/README.md

-# OCR PYTHON CODE RUNNER/INTERPRETER
+# PhotoPy
+An OCR Python Code Runner/Interpreter
 As the title suggests, it uses Tesseract OCR to detect code text, write it in ocr.py, run ocr.py and display the output live.

 **Made for CMSC 191 Final Project**